ilevd/cwp/README.md

 * Concurrent primitives
 * Clojure/Java (JVM) ecosystem with a lot of libraries

-In a nutshell it's a transpiler and a Leiningen plugin.
+It's a transpiler and a [Leiningen](https://leiningen.org/) plugin.

 ## Example
 Data manipulation